MomsFriendlyRobotCompany/the_collector/readme.rst

 	bag['camera'] = [[frame0, stamp], [frame1, stamp], ... ]

-where `stamp` is a time stamp.
+where `stamp` is a time stamp and `frame` is an image from from a camera.
 Now to save data to disk:

 .. code-block:: python